 Jump to maincontent

-Coastal culture and migration in the early 1900s are the topics that will be emphasized in the revitalising of the building from Jæren.
+Coastal culture and migration in the early 1900s are the topics that are emphasized in the farmhouse from Jæren.

 The Lende farmhouse is typical of its time, being fairly small, sod-roofed and white-painted with one and one-half stories on a low stone foundation.
 The two side sheds were used for storing the peat burned as fuel.